Last Updated on

 Your first impression is critical when you only have 6 seconds.
 You want to have a clean and professional looking resume that can pass the glance test, but you also don’t want it to look like every other resume out there.

 I work in a career center where we have about a dozen or so resume templates available on our computers.
 They are incredibly helpful for creating a new resume or trying a different style of resume, but it can mean that people walk out of our doors with a resume that looks almost identical to the resume of the person before them.

-Hiring managers should be focusing on the content of your resume, but they may not.
+A hiring manager should be focusing on the content of your resume, but they may not.
 If you use a popular template, your resume could potentially be mistaken as a duplicate, or it may suggest that you are boring and lazy.

 What you put at the top of your resume (after your name and contact information) should be your best qualifications or highlights, as this is the first part of your resume’s content that will be seen.
 So make it easy for recruiters to see right from the start why they should keep reading!